cofoundry-cms/Cofoundry.Plugins.Imaging.ImageSharp/README.md

 [![NuGet](https://img.shields.io/nuget/v/Cofoundry.Plugins.Imaging.ImageSharp.svg)](https://www.nuget.org/packages/Cofoundry.Plugins.Imaging.ImageSharp/)
 [![Gitter](https://img.shields.io/gitter/room/cofoundry-cms/cofoundry.svg)](https://gitter.im/cofoundry-cms/cofoundry)

 This library is a plugin for [Cofoundry](https://www.cofoundry.org).
 For more information on getting started with Cofoundry check out the [Cofoundry repository](https://github.com/cofoundry-cms/cofoundry).

 ## Overview

 Cofoundry does not have a default image resizing implementation and relies on plugins to add this functionality.
 For more info on image resizing in Cofoundry check out the [imaging documentation](https://github.com/cofoundry-cms/cofoundry/wiki/Images).

 This plugin uses the cross platform [ImageSharp](https://github.com/JimBobSquarePants/ImageSharp) package to resize images dynamically.

-***NB:** ImageSharp is still in beta and so this package is flagged as pre-release.
-Read the nuget [Installing and updating pre-release packages](https://docs.microsoft.com/en-us/nuget/create-packages/prerelease-packages#installing-and-updating-pre-release-packages) for guidance on installing if you're not familiar with this process.*
+ImageSharp has a number of benefits over our  SkiaSharp imaging package:

+- Support for (animated) gifs
+- An extensive range of configuration options
+- The ability to preserve EXIF data
+- Fully cross-platform
+- A commercial support model

+If you're using this library we'd recommend supporting their excellent library by buying a [licence](https://sixlabors.com/pricing) where possible.

 ## Configuration